Fill Out The Form To Be Connected Through Our AI Instantly to the Patent Infringement Attorney Needed In Your Case!

 Does Colorado have its own trade secret law?

 Yes.
-Colorado follows the Uniform Trade Secrets Act providing state level protection for confidential business information including formulas, processes, customer data, and business strategies.
+Colorado follows the Uniform Trade Secrets Act (C.R.S. § 7-74-101 et seq.), providing state-level protection for confidential business information including formulas, processes, customer data, and business strategies.
 Federal protection is also available under the Defend Trade Secrets Act.
-A Denver IP attorney can assess your current protections and put enforceable NDAs and internal security protocols in place before a dispute arises.

 How does Colorado’s renewable energy sector affect IP strategy?